 From there, with approval and max monthly payment in hand, you shop for a vehicle on the dealer’s lot.
 Once you find one that fits your circumstances and fulfills the lender’s stipulations (such as mileage, loan amount, and age), you take delivery!

 The Bottom Line

 It's pretty clear when laying out the pros and cons that the primary borrower is in line to receive most of the benefits from a cosigning agreement, while the cosigner has to assume most of the risk.
 This is another reason why it is important to only use or become a cosigner with/for someone you trust.

 What we recommend: Make every effort to get approved for an auto loan on your own.
 Seek out a first-time buyer program, save up a substantial down payment, or improve your credit score before applying.
 If a cosigner is the only option, then we recommend that you buy an affordable car, keep the loan term as short as possible, and never miss a payment so you can improve your credit score and not harm theirs.

-Or, perhaps the only reason you aren't being approved is because you aren't working with the right dealership.
+Or, perhaps the only reason you aren't being approved is that you aren't working with the right dealership.
 At Auto Credit Express, we help people with bad credit get connected to a dealership in their area that stands to give them their best shot at being approved.
 Get the car you need and the chance to rebuild your credit by completing our online auto loan application today.